NeilJustice/FileArb/README.md

 ![create-text-files](Screenshots/create-text-files.png)

-## FileArb Code Structure As It Appears in Visual Studio Code
+## FileArb Code Structure As It Appears in Visual Studio Code On Linux

 ![FileArb Code Structure As It Appears In Visual Studio Code](Screenshots/Linux/FileArbCodeStructureAsItAppearsInVisualStudioCode.png)

-## FileArb Code Structure As It Appears In Visual Studio 2019
+## FileArb Code Structure As It Appears In Visual Studio 2019 On Windows

 ![FileArb Code Structure As It Appears In Visual Studio 2019](Screenshots/Windows/FileArbCodeStructureAsItAppearsInVisualStudio2019.png)

 ## Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, and UndefinedBehaviorSanitize FileArb

-A Jenkins Blue Ocean build pipeline builds the following FileArb Jenkins jobs on Fedora 33:
+A Jenkins Blue Ocean build pipeline builds the following FileArb Jenkins jobs on Fedora 33 with Clang 11.0.0 and GCC 10.2.1:

 ![Linux FileArb Jenkins Jobs](Screenshots/Linux/LinuxJenkinsJobs.png)